ahlouis/CyclePark/README.md

-# Rack finder
+# Places
-Find great racks in your area!
+Find great places with your friends